 12.7 The processing of the data by Facebook occurs within the framework of Facebook's Data Use Policy.
 General information on the display of Facebook Ads can be found in the Facebook Data Usage Policy: https://www.facebook.com/policy.php.
 For more specific information and details about the Facebook Pixel and how its works, please visit the Facebook help section: https://www.facebook.com/business/help/742478679120153.

 12.8 You may object to the Facebook Pixel data collection and the use of the data to display Facebook Ads.
 To control what types of ads are presented to you within Facebook, you can go to the following Facebook page and follow the instructions for usage-based advertising settings: https://www.facebook.com/ds/preferences/entry_product_settings.
 These settings are platform-independent, meaning that they are applied to all devices, such as desktop computers or mobile devices.

 13.1 blink.it GmbH & Co.
 KG uses HubSpot (HubSpot Inc., 25 First Street, 2nd Floor Cambridge, MA 02141, USA).
-It is an integrated software solution covering various aspects of our online offering.
+Hubspot is an integrated software solution covering various aspects of our online offering.

 These include, among others:

 13.2 The registration service allows visitors to our website to learn more about our company, download content, and provide their contact details and other demographic information.
 This information and the contents of our website are stored on servers of our software partner HubSpot.
-They can be used by us to contact our website visitors and to determine which services of our company are of interest to them.
+They can be used by us to contact our website visitors and to determine which of our company’s services may be of interest to them.